CristeaTeodorAndrei/CubeSat/README.md

 Keep in mind that each script that will run will be sent as a command through the GCM. <br>

-Power on the GCM and open the receiver Interface.
+Power on the GCM, run the script and open the receiver Interface.

 - The Interface should prompt a successful connection message.
 - A warning message should appear to notify the failure to connect with the OBC. <br>

 Power on the OBC.

-- Both GREEN and RED LEDS should be ON indicating that OBC is active and ready for requests.
+- Both GREEN and RED LEDs should be ON indicating that OBC is active and ready for requests.
 - A succesful connection message should appear on GCM's Interface to ensure that communcations with the OBC is active and can proceed to the optimization phase.

 <br>